 - Blocklisted emails

-- Spam complaints: If your email address receives one too many spam complaints, your email might end up in the ESP blocklist.
+- Spam complaints: If your email address receives too many spam complaints, your email might end up in the ESP blocklist.

 - Don’t use spammy language while sending your email.
-Think of ‘LIMITED TIME PERIOD OFFER’ or ‘BUY NOW OR REGRET FOREVER’ in caps followed by overuse of emojis and exclamation marks may trigger spam filters.
+Think of ‘LIMITED PERIOD OFFER’ or ‘BUY NOW OR REGRET FOREVER’ in caps followed by overuse of emojis and exclamation marks may trigger spam filters.

 - Remove dead-ended emails from your campaign’s email list.